 The answer is: flexible working.

-Even though flexible working is actively cultivated in western countries, this trend is relatively new in developing countries that are often by the agriculture industry.
+Even though flexible working is actively cultivated in western countries, this trend is relatively new in developing countries that often live by the agriculture industry.
 Nevertheless, in 2019 countries from the Central American region reported a growing flexible and remote working trend, which has had a great impact on employee performance.

-Experts have noticed that there’s a growing number of companies that allow their employees to work from coworking spaces, cafeterias, or home, and that has resulted in higher productivity rates.
+Experts have noticed that there’s a growing number of companies that allow their employees to work from coworking spaces, cafeterias, or home, and that has resulted in higher worker productivity rates.

 Interestingly, there are no North American countries at the top, whereas the most productive European countries in 2019 were Hungary, Belgium, and Denmark.

 The countries with the lowest worker productivity scores were:

 - The Czech Republic – 39.2%

 - Mexico – 41.5%

 - Russia – 58.7%